Williamyb97/ATFSAD/README.md

 ├── README.md

 ## Datasets
-dataset is inclouded  in folder "dataset".
+dataset is inclouded  in folder "data".